Highlights and Updates

 Silver Plans — Ideal for Average Medical Costs and/or Low Incomes

 Silver plan premiums are approximately 9% cheaper than Gold and more than 50% pricier than Bronze.
 If you qualify, Silver plans can include a cost-sharing reduction subsidy for low-income households, which covers a large portion of out-of-pocket expenses.

 Silver plans will cover 70% of your healthcare costs, but this can increase to 94% with a subsidy.

 Catastrophic and Bronze Plans — Ideal for Healthy Young People

-Short-term Health Insurance in Alabama
+Short-Term Health Insurance in Alabama

 Short-term insurance doesn’t cover mental health services, maternity care, or prescription drugs, but it can pick up some of the costs you incur for other services.
-Keep in mind that pre-existing conditions might prevent you from getting approved for a short-term policy.
-Short-term health insurance plans provide coverage for a year, but you can renew it for up to 36 months.
+These plans are available to enroll in year-round and can provide coverage for up to one year (re-enrollment is possible for up to 36 months).

 Get Help Comparing Health Insurance Plans in Alabama